2021 Novak Djokovic tennis season: Mallorca Open

 Djokovic's grass-court season began at the Mallorca Championships, where he competed in doubles alongside Carlos Gómez-Herrera.
 The team advanced to the final, but they withdrew before the match due to an injury to Gómez-Herrera.

 Wimbledon

 Djokovic entered Wimbledon as the defending champion from 2019 and the favorite for the title.
 He won a four-set first round over British wildcard Jack Draper.
-He reached the final with five straight set wins, defeating Denis Kudla, former runner-up Kevin Anderson, Marton Fucsovics, Chilean seed Cristian Garin, and Denis Shapovalov.
+He reached the final with five straight set wins, defeating Denis Kudla, former runner-up Kevin Anderson, Márton Fucsovics, Chilean seed Cristian Garín, and Denis Shapovalov.
 He then recovered from a one-set deficit in the final against Matteo Berrettini to claim his sixth Wimbledon title and 20th men's singles major title overall, equaling Roger Federer and Nadal's all-time record.

 Late hard court season

 Tokyo Olympics

 Djokovic opened his summer hard court season at the Tokyo Olympics, where he sought to improve on his bronze medal result from Beijing 2008 and pursue a potential calendar-year and career Golden Slam.
 He won his first four rounds in straight sets, against Hugo Dellien Struff, Davidovich Fokina and hometown player Kei Nishikori, to reach the semifinals, where he lost to Alexander Zverev in 3 sets despite being a set and a break up.
 He then lost his bronze medal match to Pablo Carreño Busta in 3 tight sets.
 He also participated in the mixed doubles alongside Nina Stojanović, where the pair won their first two matches in straight sets but lost in the semifinals and withdrew from the bronze medal match.
 Djokovic thus left the Olympics without any medals.